Mr-coder-Tee/docker-backend/ReadMe.txt

-step 1: go inside the individual folders inside folder DBs. step 2: for each folder with a file named docker-compose run the command 'docker-compose up -d' using cmd. step 3: repeat step 2 for all other folders like (Drivers) step 4: repeat step 2 for back-end folder but running 'discover-server' first.
+step 1: go inside the individual folders inside folder DBs. step 2: for each folder with a file named docker-compose run the command 'docker-compose up -d' using cmd. step 3: repeat step 2 for all other folders like (Drivers) step 4: repeat step 2 for back-end folder but with command 'docker-compose up --build -d' (running 'discover-server' first).